-Fruits: sliced apple or melon, plums, grapes (cut in lengthwise & in quarters), banana, pear, strawberries, kiwi, satsumas, chunks of pineapple or dried fruits, chopped up satsumas.
+Fruits: sliced apple or melon, plums, grapes (cut in half lengthwise), banana, pear, strawberries, kiwi, satsumas, chunks of pineapple or dried fruits, chopped up satsumas.

 A portion of milk or dairy foods

 Yoghurt or fromage frais, cheese in sandwiches or wraps or milk based dessert like rice pudding.